 • Fourth Amendment Is Not For Sale Act — S.1265 / H.R.2415 — Wyden, Paul, Davidson, Lofgren (bipartisan)

-• 70 lawmakers letter to DHS oversight on ICE location data purchasing practices — March 3, 2026
+• 70 lawmakers letter to DHS oversight on immigration enforcement location data purchasing practices — March 3, 2026

 • Montana SB 282 — Consumer Data Privacy, location data purchasing restrictions — enacted 2023